29 Pieces of Advice For Students Starting University

 As soon as you have a good idea of your spending, save a little and make a budget that you can stick to for the entire academic year.

 Determine how much money you need to spend on necessities like food and rent, how much you could save, and then how much money you have left over to spend at your leisure.

-5. BE SURE TO GET INVOLVED IN FRESHERS ACTIVITIES
+7. GET INVOLVED IN FRESHERS ACTIVITIES

 Every university has a freshman welcome week, which is aimed to assist incoming students in adjusting to university life.

 Your university’s students’ union will offer a variety of events for you to attend, giving you the opportunity to learn about and join clubs and organizations on campus.